hdShang/arxiv-daily/docs/cs-LG/2025-09-05/papers/250915230v1-pre-forgettable-models-prompt-learning-as-a-native-mechanism-for-unl.md

 ---
 layout: default
-title: Pre-Forgettable Models: Prompt Learning as a Native Mechanism for Unlearning
+title: "Pre-Forgettable Models: Prompt Learning as a Native Mechanism for Unlearning"
 ---

 # Pre-Forgettable Models: Prompt Learning as a Native Mechanism for Unlearning